opennextjs/opennextjs-aws/README.md

 ## Example

-In the `example` folder, you can find a benchmark Next.js app.
+In the `example` folder, you can find a Next.js feature test app.
 Here's a link deployed using SST's [`NextjsSite`](https://docs.sst.dev/constructs/NextjsSite) construct.
 It contains a handful of pages.
 Each page aims to test a single Next.js feature.

 ## Debugging